johnedstone/gphotos-upload/README.md

     Note: treating album names as case insensitive

-    Note: API only uploads to albums created by API
+    Note: Google's API only uploads to albums created by API

     Note: images exif timestamps do not have TZ.
 Google assumes/uses UTC.
     --tz will help compare the exif if you know that the TZ is not UTC.